-Since HALS was established in 2000 to document our country's dynamic landscapes, much progress has been made in identifying and documenting historically significant designed and vernacular cultural landscapes.
+Since the Historic American Landscapes Survey (HALS) was established in 2000 to document our country's dynamic landscapes, much progress has been made in identifying and documenting historically significant designed and vernacular cultural landscapes.
 As documentation is submitted, the full list of HALS sites continues to grow.
 At the start of 2014, information on more than 450 sites was accessible on the Library of Congress’ website.
-There are more than 600 sites on the current list.
+There are more than 700 sites on the current list.

 Below are a selection of documented HALS sites from across the United States that focus on a shared theme or feature, with links to the selected landscapes' documentation on the Library of Congress’ website.
 This page will be updated periodically to highlight different themes.

 Since 2010, landscape architecture preservation enthusiasts from every state have been challenged to complete at least one HALS short format history to increase awareness of particular cultural landscapes.
-The 2014 HALS Challenge, Documenting Landscapes of the New Deal, received 47 entries—the most ever.
-This year’s theme is modernist landscapes, and highlighted below are three modernist sites that have already been documented.
+The 2017 HALS Challenge invites you to document a historic city or town park.
+The submission deadline is July 31, 2017.
+In tandem with this year’s theme, below we highlight a handful of parks that have already been documented: